keirf/amiga-stuff/README.md

 - **base/**
   GNU build rules, initialisation code, utility code and headers.

-- **systest/**
+- **testkit/**
-  Amiga system tests, built as a Workbench/CLI executable and as a bootable disk image.
+  Amiga Test Kit, built as a Workbench/CLI executable and as a bootable disk image.

 - **host_tools/kickconv**